 How you’re feeling, where you are, the level of trust, & connectedness to your beau in that moment, etc all matter.

 Take tickling.
-Think about a time when you felt loving towards your partner, maybe you were lounging around on a Saturday afternoon sharing a blanket on the couch, and they started to tickle you.
+Think about a time when you felt loving towards your partner.
+Maybe you were lounging around on a Saturday afternoon sharing a blanket, and they started to tickle you.
 Laughing & giggling ensued, maybe more!

 Now think about a time you felt stressed, tired, or just plain pissed off.
 Your beau goes to tickle you to make you smile and…how do you react?
 I’m going to go ahead and guess it ranges from not well to goddamn awful.
 Amiright?